A Day in the Life of a Columbia University Student

 Aside from the core curriculum, there are over 80 different areas of study offered at Columbia.
 Students have the opportunity to major or concentrate in different areas of study (at Columbia, a concentration is similar to a minor).

 Some students, after having attended their classes for the day, will go to work or a work-study job offered on campus.
-Whether or not you qualify for work study will depend on what kind financial aid package you received from Columbia, and for more information about this subject you can check out this blog post.
+Whether or not you qualify for work-study will depend on what kind financial aid package you received from Columbia.
 In general, Columbia students with work-study jobs might work in the residence halls, the libraries, or one of the various offices around campus.
 For more detailed information about Columbia’s work-study program you can check out this webpage.

 After they’ve taken care of their academic and extracurricular responsibilities, Columbia students will often attend one of the various events around campus.
 Sometimes Columbia will bring well-known speakers to campus (such as Bill Gates or even DJ Khaled).
 There are also events tailored to different fields of interest, such as a recent poetry reading with the accomplished poet Maggie Nelson.